openfheorg/openfhe-network-examples/README.md

    > `make`

 	Executables for all the examples will be in the `build/bin` directory.

-## Building Examples with gRPC

-Several examples use gRPC as their interprocess communications system.
-They require gRPC and Google protobufs to be installed on your system.
-Based on suggestions from Google's documentation, we recommend installing gRPC locally if it is not pre-installed in your system.

-Detailed instructions for this can be found in the file `Installing_gRPC.md` located in the root directory.
+If you have a multicore system `make -j` will speed up the build process.

 ## Certificate setup for GRPC communications

 GRPC allows to enable communications with `ssl` if needed.
 When `ssl` is enabled, the nodes use certificates to authenticate each other.
-A test certificate setup is done for the examples using the scripts in authentication folder.
+A test certificate setup is provided for the examples using the scripts in authentication folder.
 Each example built with GRPC has a folder in the authentication folder and lists the nodes needed for the example in the `nodes` file.